 The question of which one you should buy would boil down to what you prefer.
 If you want an affordable robot vacuum with all the latest technologies and is also smart and can be controlled on your smartphone, then the Roomba 690 is for you.

 If you put more premium on keeping your floors clean, then you should go with the Roomba 860.

-However, if you are going to pay $500 for the Roomba 860, you might as well buy the Roomba 890.
+However, if you are willing to pay a higher price for the Roomba 860, you might as well buy the Roomba 890.
 The Roomba 890 has basically the same features as the Roomba 860, but has Wi-Fi connectivity, Amazon Alexa compatibility and comes with a companion app.